nus-cs2103-AY2223S2/tp/docs/team/kevineyo1.md

 * **Contributions to team-based tasks**:
     * Refactoring of edit command
     * Maintaining of issue tracker
+    * Discussing of key design and implementation choices

 * **Review Contributions**:
     * All reviews done for other team's projects : https://github.com/KevinEyo1/ped